Lecturer: Professor Nigel Burroughs

 Prerequisites: There are no prerequisites but the following is advised: Probability A & B (ST111), Introduction to partial differential equations (MA250), Theory of ODEs (MA254), Introduction to Systems Biology (MA256).

-3. Cancer modelling (branching processes).
-Therapy.
+3. Cancer modelling (branching processes, solutions with method of characteristics).

 This course leads on to MA4J6, Mathematics and Biophysics of Cell dynamics.